-The conflict in the North has now gone on for some seventeen years, longer than the first world war, the second world war and the Vietnam war put together.
-The statistics of tragedy are well known [- the deaths, the injuries, the prison population, the unemployment figures.
+The conflict in the North has now gone on for some seventeen years, longer than the First World War, the Second World War and the Vietnam War put together. the statistics of tragedy are well known - the deaths, the injuries, the prison population, the unemployment figures.
 One would imagine that those statistics alone would have led to a deep questioning among even the most hardened of extremists as to where their methods and attitudes were leading.
-One would have thought that it would have led to deep and searching debate with political parties and within the community as a whole.
-One would not have expected to hear the language of the 1920's from political leaders of the 1980's.
+One would have thought that it would have led to deep and searching debate within political parties and within the community as a whole.
+One would not have expected to hear the language of the 1920s from political leaders of the 1980s.
 One would not have expected that methods which had not only failed miserably in the past, methods which had clearly increased divisions, tensions and suffering and made the problem worse, would still be actively used.
 Instead the old failed methods are paraded by their advocates as patriotism, the old slogans are paraded as tough talk.
 If tough talk could have solved our problems, they would have been solved long ago.
 If violence could have solved our problems, peace and stability would have long broken out.

 There is nothing new in the North of Ireland in many of the scenes we witness.
-Sectarianism, tit for tat killings, have recurred in the North for centuries.
+Sectarianism, tit-for-tat killings, have recurred in the North for centuries.
 Yet it is in the second half of the twentieth century that has occurred the most offensive obscenity of all.
-It has been necessary this time to build a brick wall in Belfast to separate Catholic and Protestant areas and to protect them from one another.
-Believe it or not its called the peace line.
-That was thought necessary in any previous period of tension.
+It has been necessary this time to build a brick wall in Belfast to separate Catholics and Protestant areas and to protect them from one another.
+Believe it or not, it's called 'the Peace Line'.
+That was not thought necessary in any previous period of tension.
 Perhaps it will make us all pause for thought.